Skip to content

 hashdeep — written by Jesse Kornbluth and Simson Garfinkel — gave the forensic community its canonical file hashing and audit tool.
 Court-tested workflows have depended on it for over a decade.

 blazehash is a continuation, not a replacement.
 Every hashdeep flag works exactly as you expect.
 The output format is compatible.
 Your existing scripts and court-tested procedures keep working.
-We add what the community needs: speed, modern algorithms, signing, NSRL filtering, and the subcommands that forensic practitioners actually reach for.
+We add what the community needs: speed, modern algorithms, signing with multi-party cosigning, Bitcoin-anchored timestamps, NSRL filtering, YARA scanning, and the subcommands forensic practitioners actually reach for.

 Acknowledgements